Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks

 This suggestion is obviously conjecture, and so we do not bother with considering how the entire phase diagram in $T$ and $\mu_{\rm qk}$ might fill out.
 It does indicate that this phase diagram is exceedingly rich.

 \acknowledgments V.P.N. was supported in part by the U.S. National Science Foundation Grants No. PHY-2112729 and No. PHY-1820271.
 R.D.P. was supported by the U.S. Department of Energy under contract DE-SC0012704.
-R.D.P. thanks A. Alexandru, O. Alvarez, A. Dumitru, U. Heller, I. Horvath, T. Izubuchi, J. Lenaghan, N. Karthik, R. Narayanan, P. Petreczky, E. Poppitz, R. Venugopalan, and M. Unsal for discussions.
+R.D.P. thanks A. Alexandru, O. Alvarez, A. Dumitru, U. Heller, I. Horvath, T. Izubuchi, J. Lenaghan, N. Karthik, R. Narayanan, P. Petreczky, E. Poppitz, S. Sharma, R. Venugopalan, and M. Unsal for discussions.
 Lastly, we thank C. Bonati, C. Bonanno, and M. D'Elia for discussions about their work.